KakakSeram/Writeups-THM/Room/NmapPostPortScans/README.md

 ![NmapPostPortScans](./images/NmapPostPortScans.png)

+Learn how to leverage Nmap for service and OS detection, use Nmap Scripting Engine (NSE), and save the results.

 ## Task 1 - Introduction

 This room is the last in the Nmap series (part of the Introduction to Network Security module).
 In this room, we focus on the steps that follow port-scanning: in particular, service detection, OS detection, Nmap scripting engine, and saving the scan results.